Capcom Arcade Stadium

-Capcom Arcade Stadium is an arcade video game compilation by Capcom.
+Capcom Arcade Stadium is a 2021 video game compilation developed and published by Capcom.
 It includes 32 arcade games originally published by Capcom between 1984 and 2001.
-The compilation was initially released on Nintendo Switch in February 2021, then on PlayStation 4, Windows, and Xbox One later in May 2021, and Amazon Luna in May 2022.
+It comes with a single free game, and the others require individual purchases.
+It was initially released on Switch, then on PlayStation 4, Windows, and Xbox One, and later Amazon Luna.
+A second compilation, Capcom Arcade 2nd Stadium, was released in 2022.

-A sequel, Capcom Arcade 2nd Stadium, was released on July 22, 2022.
+This was preceded in 2013 by Capcom Arcade Cabinet for PlayStation 3 and Xbox 360.